-But it's still a must-do. almost 9 years ago
+But it's still a must-do. over 9 years ago

 Yup it is possible to do Kinabalu in a day; we met a Swedish couple at Uncle Tan's who did it, and on the way down from the mountain we met a couple of guys who were also doing the climb to the summit and back that very day.
 You do have to get a guide though (we thought that was stupid as well as the trail is very obvious, and there are plenty of people and porters going up and down who you can consult if you do lose your way.
 I don't see how that could happen though.)
 You can always team up with other people if you want to and split the cost of the guide; the guys at the counter can help with that.